Spinal hemangioblastomas are the third most common intramedullary spinal neoplasm, representing 2-6% of all intramedullary tumors 1,4,7.

 On non-contrast CT they may be seen as a soft tissue nodule often with a prominent hypodense cyst-like component.
 Contrast administration results in vivid enhancement of the solid component.

 Although they usually appear as discrete nodules, there can be diffuse cord expansion.
-An associated tumour cyst or syrinx is common (50-100%) 2,4.
-Additionally, they may rarely be a source of subarachnoid haemorrhage or haematomyelia 4,7.
+An associated tumor cyst or syrinx is common (50-100%) 2,4.
+Additionally, they may rarely be a source of subarachnoid hemorrhage or hematomyelia 4,7.

 Reported signal characteristics of the solid components include 4,7:

 - variable relative to the normal spinal cord

 - hypo- to isointense most common, and difficult to identify